(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Both Minister of Finance Kristin Halvorsen and Prime Minister Jens Stoltenberg have found themselves forced to go out and assure that the promise will be kept – only followed by another proposal from the Center Party's seventh father in the house, Per Olaf Lundteigen.
 He wants a rematch for an interest rate cap on the mortgage deduction.

 The case itself, we do not think there is much to argue about.
-In any case, the government will increase taxes by two billion, a sum that will not overturn the burden for anyone and which in itself is to fulfill an election promise.
-How and which taxes should be increased is an important debate, but the seriousness of this matter does not lie. . .
+The government will nevertheless increase taxes by two billion, a sum that will not overturn the burden for anyone and which in itself is to fulfill an election promise.
+How and which taxes to raise is an important debate, but the seriousness of this matter is not in the tax itself.
+The seriousness is also not in the possible breach of promise.
+It lies in the fact that the government parties clearly demonstrate that they are unable to stand together.